Yewhral/vanilla.js-logic-game/README.md

 Day1 - Wednesday 21:00 - Let's get started!
 The plan for today: Prepare some setup some basic files.
 Not sure what to do with images, normally I wouldn't put them in a repository, but this time I will.

-Day2 - Thursday 12:00 - Plan for today: Add level selection, hardcode tutorial and maybe level 1.
+Day2 - Thursday 12:00 - Plan for today: Add level selection, code tutorial and maybe level 1.

 Update 18:00 - Added level selection
-Update 22:00 - Added randomisation of
+Update 22:00 - Added randomisation of block placements in tutorial

 Day3 - Friday 11:40 - Plan for today: Add logic behind winning, make level1, count time, figure out how to make a nice interface

+Update: 16:00 - Added level one (requires fixes), heavily refactored most of the things connected with dragging objects
+Update: 19:00 - Added "go back to menu button", refactored some mechanics
+Update: 20:00 - Added more interface, fixed bug with counter

 // sites and resources used so far: